How SSO to on-premises resources works on Azure AD joined devices

 What you should know

-You may have to adjust your domain-based filtering in Azure AD Connect to ensure that the data about the required domains is synchronized.
+- You may have to adjust your domain-based filtering in Azure AD Connect to ensure that the data about the required domains is synchronized if you have multiple domains.

 For more information, see What is device management in Azure Active Directory?